DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

         subt tools ssh.probe

 You should now have resources deployed on Azure and be able to connect to them.

+## Azure Maintenance

+To reduce Azure costs, users should make sure to maintain their resources.

+**Shutdown Virtual Machines**

+When finished with virtual machines for the day, always remember to shutdown your machines:

+        # show the list of virtual machines names
+        subt cloud terraform list

+        # shutdown your virtual machine
+        subt cloud terraform stop [ virtual machine name ]

+        # (optional) to re-start your virtual machine
+        subt cloud terraform start [ virtual machine name ]

+- It is OK to remove and re-start your virtual machines, nothing will be removed from your VM disk when stopping/starting.

+**Remove your VPN**

+When finished with your virtual machines for the day, remember to remove your VPN resource:

+        # remove VPN resource
+        subt cloud terraform rmvpn

+        # (optiona) re-start your vpn
+        subt cloud terraform mkvpn

+- It is OK to remove and recreate your VPN.
+Your re-created VPN will automatically be connected to your virtual machines.
+- The VPN stop will usually take 15 minutes.
+- The VPN re-create will usually take 20-30 minutes.

 * * *